Top 10 Best City Cars

 There are plenty of trims to choose from, the range is forever changing to include new special and limited editions.
 Thankfully you can find something rather unique in the range to differentiate your 500 from the million others on the road.

 There’s a 1.2-litre engine with 69 BHP or the 0.9-litre turbo with 85 BHP to choose from.
-The turbo model is only available on the Lounge and S trims, which means prices start at £15,015.
+The turbo model is only available on the ‘Lounge’ and up, which means prices start at £15,380.

-While the 500 will appeal to the style conscious fashionistas, you can see it’s not the cheapest city car out there.
-It’s arguable that the likes of the Twingo pack just as much character for far less money.
+While the 500 will appeal to the style conscious fashionistas, you can see it’s not the cheapest car out there.
+It’s arguable that the likes of the Twingo packs just as much character for far less money.

 - Trim/models always changing